Histograms VS. Bar Charts

-Histogram is a chart representing a frequency distribution; heights of the bars represent observed frequencies.
-In other words a histogram is a graphical display of data using bars of different heights.
-Usually, there is no space between adjacent Bars.
+The histogram is a chart representing a frequency distribution; heights of the bars represent observed frequencies.
+In other words, a histogram is a graphical display of data using bars of different heights.
+Usually, there is no space between adjacent bars.

-From the definition we can see their common point: The height of the column indicates the size of the group defined by the column label.
+We can see their common point from the definitions: The height of the column indicates the size of the group defined by the column label.

 Difference between Histograms and Bar Charts